Torg Eternity House Rules and Clarifications

 - Surge: Determine the character's Contradiction level including all carried gear and passive abilities, even those not "in use" at the moment.
 Anyone not native to this cosm is a minimum one-case Contradiction.
 (Both of these rules only apply to Surge checks!)

-- Repair Rules: Fixing something takes a science roll and around an hour for most things, a day for a Large item, or a week for a Very Large one.
+- Repair Rules: Fixing something takes a skill roll, usually a Mind-based operation skill (e.g., Mind + land vehicles to fix a car) or science.
+Time required is around an hour for most things, a day for a Large item, or a week for a Very Large one.
 DN ranges from 8 for simple mechanisms with one or two parts, to 16 for a motor with hundreds of complex pieces, to 20 for microcircuits and advanced tech.
 Apply -2 to -6 if tools and/or parts aren't available.
-(From Ruins of the Living Land.)
+(From Ruins of the Living Land, plus skill notes from the forums.)

 Return to Torg Eternity